The Portuguese Water Dog is a faithful friend whose courageous and playful personality requires a relatively decent amount of exercise and fresh air.

 By educating yourself on the illnesses that are known to exist among these, you will be able to recognize certain signs in your pet’s behavior that can indicate these diseases, allowing you to prevent them from becoming a larger problem.

-One other thing you must consider when adopting a Portuguese Water Dog is to find a responsible and well-experienced dog breeder who thoroughly reports any genetic defects that have the capability of causing issues.
+One other thing you must consider when buying a Portuguese Water Dog is to find a responsible and well-experienced dog breeder who thoroughly reports any genetic defects that have the capability of causing issues.

-contains any diseases that have had a history of affecting the breed.
+The list below contains any diseases that have had a history of affecting the breed.

 Many Portuguese Water Dogs have demonstrated the greatness of their breed through the remarkable accomplishments they have achieved.
 One particular document written by a Portuguese monk describes an account in which he watched a Portuguese Water Dog as it risked its own life saved a helpless sailor from drowning.